Darwin & surrounds 24-hour itinerary

 Breakfast with a view

-Begin your morning with breakfast and a view at Darwin Waterfront.
+Begin your morning with breakfast and a view at the Darwin Waterfront.
 From high end restaurants to more casual café’s and bars, there's something for everyone.
-Make sure you pack your bathers this morning so you can swim at the Wave or Recreation Lagoons.
-Paddle, swim or play in these man-made lagoons, which have waves up to 1.7 metres generated at regular intervals.
-Both areas are safe for swimming and are protected from stingers.
+Make sure you pack your swimmers so you can plunge into the Darwin Wave Pool or Recreation Lagoon.
+Paddle, swim or play in these man-made attractions where the Wave Pool rolls out wave patterns from gentle swell to waves up to 1.2 metres high.
+Both areas are safe for swimming and are patrolled by life guards.

 Absorb the beauty of the botanic gardens